-Since the beginning of Afghanistan fall in the hands of Taliban, an unprecedented diplomatic activity among the countries of the Middle East, especially in the Arab Gulf region, has been taking place.
+Since the beginning of Afghanistan's fall into the hands of the Taliban, unprecedented diplomatic activity among the countries of the Middle East, especially in the Arab Gulf region, has been taking place.
 However, it is not a healthy form of diplomatic activity.
 It is a diplomacy of emergency, similar to what we have seen after the Arab Spring, one decade ago.
-As soon as the threat cools down this diplomacy fades away and the coalitions formed under it falls apart.
+As soon as the threat cools down this diplomacy fades away and the coalitions formed under it fall apart.

 In addition, there has been an effort to end the historical animosity between Saudi Arabia and Iran.
-Saudi Arabia have already declared interest to start talks with its historical enemy, Iran.
+Saudi Arabia has already declared interest in starting talks with its historical enemy, Iran.
 Some reports mentioned that talks, on security and intelligence levels, have already happened between the two countries, in March.
 Also, it was particularly impressive to see Iran sitting with Saudi Arabia in one room, during Baghdad Summit, this week.

 Also, read on Sada Elbalad